Happyr/message-serializer/Readme.md

 {"bar":"test string"}
 ```

-This might seam fine at first.
-But if you change the `Foo` class slightly.
-Say,
+This might seem fine at first.
+But if you change the `Foo` class slightly, say,
 rename the private property or add another property, then your output will differ
 and you have broken your contract with your users.